 A Case Management Preliminary Hearing is routinely ordered in cases of higher complexity, or where there are claims of whistleblowing, automatic unfair dismissal or discrimination.

-The Employment Tribunal may have requested a Preliminary Hearing to discuss how the claim is going to progress through the Final Hearing.
+The Employment Tribunal may have requested a Preliminary Hearing to discuss how the claim is going to progress through to the Final Hearing.
 At the hearing, a timetable will be set and agreed for when the parties have to undertake certain tasks, which are sometimes referred to as ‘Case Management Orders’.

 When a claim has been submitted to the Employment Tribunal, it is briefly reviewed by a Judge.
 On this initial review, the Employment Tribunal Judge may consider that there is something within the claim that needs clarifying, or they do not have jurisdiction to hear the claim presented.